tribad/povmodeler/README.md

 Working on a branch I extracted the model tree classes in a way that makes them complete independent from the GUI.
 This does not mean that there are no Qt-classes involved, but nothing that has to do with the user interaction.

 I did load a test model, a very small one, and it seems everything available.

-The same is with the base classes I sorted out into its own directory.
+The same I did with the base classes that I alrady moved into its own directory.
 They are independent from the gui or model now.

-On the other hand this means, that the branch has no working gui at the moment.
+Doing so much changes to the core functions means that the branch has no working gui at the moment.
 But now it can be started with that.

 ## Start